gemini-cli-extensions/genkit/README.md

 Or analyze any trace and make changes:

 ```
-> The last invocation of `profanityCheckerFlow` produced a weird result, can you take a look and fix it?
+> The last invocation of `profanityCheckerFlow` produced a weird result, can you fix it?
 ```

 ## Contributing